CSCfi/csc-user-guide/docs/support/tutorials/gis/eo_guide.md

 This guide aims to help users who wish to work with Earth Observation (EO) data using CSC's computing resources.

-The purpose of this guide is to help you find the right data and tools for EO tasks.
-The basis of this guide is a seminar about the topic held at CSC in 2018 and 2022.
-And part of the material will also be taught in geospatial training at CSC, check the [training calendar](https://www.csc.fi/training#training-calendar) for dates and topics of upcoming courses.
-If you encounter any problems or questions come up, CSC's specialists are happy to help with all aspects of your data-driven research, and can be contacted via the CSC Service Desk: `servicedesk@csc.fi`.
+The purpose of this guide is to help you find the right data and tools for your raster data based EO tasks.

-If you are interested in the fundamentals of remote sensing, take a look at these excellent resources:
+If you are interested in the fundamentals of EO, take a look at these excellent resources:

 * [Fundamentals of remote sensing tutorial](https://www.nrcan.gc.ca/maps-tools-and-publications/satellite-imagery-and-air-photos/tutorial-fundamentals-remote-sensing/9309) by Canada Centre for Mapping and Earth Observation , Natural Resources Canada; an "interactive module is intended as an overview at a senior high school or early university level and touches on physics, environmental sciences, mathematics, computer sciences and geography."
 * [Echoes in space - Introduction to RADAR remote sensing](https://eo-college.org/courses/echoes-in-space/) by the European Space Agency; "a detailed insight into the history of Radar technology, including all the basics that are needed to understand how electromagnetic waves work and a unique hands-on experience to work with Radar data in diverse application scenarios."